 - Demographics.

 - Symptoms versus consequences.

-- Categories versus dimensions.
+- · Categories versus dimensions.

 - Developmental pathways: accept a moment in time.

 - There are no shortcuts.

 - Assess the environment.

+- Know what you know and what you don't

+- Consider common but often unrecognized genetic disorders of childhood such as Fragile X, Marfans, Turners, or Prdaer-Willi.